 In any modern university, it has become a core capability for lecturers to record their lectures, and use the recordings in a number of ways to enhance the teaching and learning processes.
 To this end, we have launched a lecture capture pilot project in 2013, specifically aimed at sustainability and affordability.

 Development and experimentation with hardware configurations over the past 18 months, has yielded a solid and cost-effective solution, far outstripping the value proposition of competing offerings.
-As part of our pilot project, three lecture rooms on the Vaal Triangle Campus, 4 in Potchefstroom and 1 in Mafikeng were equipped with lecture capturing equipment.
+As part of our pilot project, three lecture rooms on the Vanderbijlpark Campus, 4 in Potchefstroom and 1 in Mahikeng were equipped with lecture capturing equipment.